securedimensions/FROST-Server-PLUS/README.md

 ## Configuration
 Different features of the STAplus plugin can be activated / deactivated using FROST-Server alike configuration variables:

+### Enable the Plugin

+As described in the [FROST-Server Plugin documentation](https://fraunhoferiosb.github.io/FROST-Server/settings/plugins.html), you need to add the plugin to the list of plugins to be loaded.

+* **plugins.plugins:**
+  A comma-separated list of class names, listing additional plugins to load.

+  Add the class `de.securedimensions.frostserver.plugin.staplus.PluginPLUS` to have the plugin loaded
 * **plugins.staplus.enable:**
   Set to `true` to activate the STAplus plugin.
 Default: `false`.

+### Configure Behavior

 * **plugins.staplus.idType.observation_group:**
   The type of the primary key column of the ObservationGroups table.
 Defaults to the value of **plugins.coreModel.idType**.
 * **plugins.staplus.idType.license:**